-For UVM affiliates, the latest versions of IBM SPSS Statistics, JMP, GraphPad Prism, and Stata can be downloaded from UVM's software archive.
+For UVM affiliates, the latest versions of IBM SPSS Statistics, JMP, GraphPad Prism, and Stata can be downloaded from UVM's software download site.
 Licensing information is also found there.
 Please see the document Site Licensed Statistical Software for more details on each of these products.

 Guidelines and Policies

 Assistance is available at all stages of your research.
 However, you are encouraged to contact a consultant at the beginning of your study for help with data collection, experimental design, and sample size calculations.
 First consultations typically last from 30 minutes to one hour.
 Follow-up consultations are usually necessary.

 These services are provided free of charge to UVM students, faculty, and staff who are not otherwise covered by grant funding for statistical support.